Glacier Elopement Planning Guide [Updated for 2022!]

 There are two legal requirements to get married inside Glacier National Park: a Special Use Permit from the Park and a Montana Marriage License.

-To apply for your Special Use Permit ($100), follow this link and scroll to the "Wedding" section at bottom.
-It would be a good idea to consult with your photographer and call Glacier's permitting office before submitting your application.
+To apply for your Special Use Permit ($125), follow this link and scroll to the Special Use Permit Application.
+It would be a good idea to consult with your photographer on ceremony location and timing before submitting your application.
 With the number of visitors increasing each summer, the location rules have been tightening so you'll want to get the latest from the Park staff first.
+As of 2022, most desirable ceremony sites will have a limit of ten guests and only two ceremonies will be permitted each day.

 Glacier Wedding Locations

 A sunset Glacier elopement means you have plenty of time to prepare and get to your ceremony site, but you will have more crowds to navigate.
-If you're on the west side of the Park, the beach in front of Lake McDonald Lodge is the perfect fit.
+If you're on the west side of the Park, the beach in front of Lake McDonald Lodge, Big Bend (just west of Logan Pass), or Sun Point are great sites.
 One the east side, Many Glacier, St. Mary's Lake, or Two Medicine will all be great places to elope in front of the sunset.

-This is far and away the most popular location for Glacier elopements.
+This is one of the most popular locations for Glacier elopements.
 The amphitheater in Apgar is big enough for a full-sized wedding, or the beach in front is perfect for a sunrise or sunset elopement.
 This is a good spot if you're having a few family and friends along as there is ample parking.
 Ryan's Meadow is another popular place and although it's within sight of West Glacier Village, it has the most isolation from tourists.
 A great location for an evening waterfront ceremony is on the beach in front of Lake McDonald Lodge up the east side of the lake.
 The Lodge also provides a great option for lodging and dinner.

 It almost requires staying on the east side of the park to have a Many Glacier elopement, but it is worth it.
 Many people find this section of the park to be their favorite.
-There are beautiful ceremony sites on the shores of Swiftcurrent Lake and great portrait locations (sans tourists!) just behind the hotel and down the creek.
-If you're looking for more adventure you could take your photographer on a hike into Iceberg Lake or into Grinnell Glacier.
+There is a beautiful ceremony site in front of the hotel on the shores of Swiftcurrent Lake and great portrait locations (sans tourists!) just behind the hotel and down the creek.
+If you're looking for more adventure you could take your photographer on a hike into Iceberg Lake or Grinnell Glacier.

 Places to Stay